CodyHilborn/tinyapp/README.md

 # TinyApp Project

 Welcome to TinyApp!
-TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs.
 Got a long url?
 Wanna make it short?
 You've come to the right place.

 ## Final Product